couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 | sdk\_*{service}*\_r\_canceled | Canceled |
 | sdk\_*{service}*\_r\_total | Total number of operations |

+The SDK must send zero metric, because it still carries information that at given timestamp, no events have been registered.

 Where the service is a part of the visible counter name, and hostname and bucket must be stored and exported as a meta data.